dmitriy-borisov/postmessage-transport/README.md

 | --- | --- |
 | `setTarget(target)` | Sets the target for postMessage.
 Useful if the target is not available during initialization. |
 | `destroy()` | Removes all listeners and clears all pending requests. |

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/dmitriy-borisov/postmessage-transport/issues).
+You can also take a look at the [contributing guide](CONTRIBUTING.md).